Genxster1998/genx.github.io/README.md

 Below we provide a definition and use for the different pieces that this web-site is comprised, and the licenses that this web-site use.

-* Code - by code it's understood that this is entirely in reference to filesthat contain HTML, CSS, JS and PHP code.
+* Code - by code it's understood that this is entirely in reference to files that contain HTML, CSS, JS and PHP code.
 Their content is licensed entirely in the following license:

     * Apache License 2.0: This license covers all **Code** used in this web-site.
 Below is a disclaimer of the trademarked content used in these files.